y1-community/Innioasis-Updater/README.md

 An experimental .app version is available to try [here](https://www.github.com/team-slide/Innioasis-Updater/releases/latest) this is intended to be easy for most users to install if it doesnt run for you, please file an issue with a copy of your launcher.log from /Users/yourname/Library/Application Support/Innioasis Updater (you'll need to press cmd, shift, . to reveal this in Finder)

-#### If the app doesn't work after two tries, run these commands one-at-a-time first.
+#### If the app doesn't work after two tries, please run these commands a line at a time, by copy-pasting into Terminal and hitting Enter/Return after each.
 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 brew install libusb openssl cmake pkg-config